 Nowadays, the majority of families have at least one person with dietary restrictions they need to follow and it can be a painful thought to eat out and have to worry about what ingredients are in each dish and cross-contamination.

-Thankfully, Disney does a very good job at offering guests a variety of food and drinks that are compatible with the most common allergies and dietary restrictions.
+Thankfully, Disney does a very good job of offering guests a variety of food and drinks that are compatible with the most common allergies and dietary restrictions.
 Most restaurants have a completely separate menu to accommodate such guests.

 Some of the most common dietary restrictions Disney caters to include: